NeuroCompLab-psu/Astromorphic_Self_Repair/README.md

 [--dt]: Simulation step size.
 Default: 1
 [--seed]: Random number generator seed.
 It could be any numerical value.
 [--update-steps]: After each "update-steps" batches, the script measure and record the accuracy of the network, including the weight map of the network.
 The smaller this value is, the more the time cost.
 If this value is too large, the highest accuracy will be missed.
 Default: 250
-[--network-param-save]: If this argument is present, the script saves the network weights and theta every time the accuracy is measured.
+[--network-param-save]: If this argument is present, the script saves the network weights and thetas every time the accuracy is measured.
 [--n-workers]: number of workers for dataloaders.
 This argument cannot be 0.
 The script uses torch.cuda.device_count() workers if this argument is set to -1 or not present.
 ```

-\*\* Readers are referred to [Diehl and Cook 2015](https://doi.org/10.3389/fncom.2015.00099) for the definition of theta.

 ## Reference
 Please cite this code with the following bibliography: